cs-21-pt-9-01/rapl.rs/README.md

 Micro- and macrobenchmarks should ideally terminate on their own, or be easily killable without interacting with the terminal `raplrs` is being run from.

 ### CSV output
 `raplrs` outputs data from each poll in `csv` format.
+For each measurement, rows according to the available zones in your CPU are appended.
 Sample output:

 ```
 zone        time elapsed (s)    power used (joules)     avg watt usage          avg watt usage since last poll  start power (joules)    previous power          previous power reading